 As we have discussed before, sumimasen is a catchall word that can mean thank you and sorry.
 This is perfect for formal interactions with Japanese citizens.
 Japanese is all about feelings, after all.
 For example, you would use sumimasen when you feel gratitude towards someone who was inconvenienced or has gone out of their way to help you.

-If you would like to know a specific way of saying thank you in Japanese for special occasions and business situations, you can express gratitude by saying osore irimasu.
-While you can also use this with friends, it may look a bit unnatural, so reserve it only for when you are talking with someone of higher social status or someone who has greatly helped you.
+If you want to know a specific way of saying thank you in Japanese for special occasions and business situations, you can express gratitude by saying osore irimasu.
+While you can also use this with friends, it may look unnatural, so reserve it only for when you are talking with someone of higher social status or who has greatly helped you.

 This is basically the same with domo arigatou and is mainly used in the Kansai area.
-Like sumimasen, this word also has another meaning and can be used to say "please" in the Japanese language.
+Like sumimasen, this word also has another meaning and can be used to say “please” in Japanese.